Public Health Funerals are also known as national assistance funerals and paupers' funerals.

 When and where will the funeral be held?

-If there is no one available or prepared to arrange the funeral and all alternative options are exhausted, we will take responsibility for the funeral arrangements, upon written confirmation from all relatives, that they have no interest in their relatives estate.
-These include arranging the registration of the death and instructing a funeral director to collect the body, provide a coffin and transport the deceased to one of our cemeteries for burial.
+If there is no one available or prepared to arrange the funeral and all alternative options are exhausted, we will take responsibility for the funeral arrangements, upon receiving written confirmation from all relatives, that they have no interest in their relative's estate.
+These include arranging the registration of the death and instructing a Funeral Director to collect the body, provide a coffin and transport the deceased to one of our cemeteries for burial.